-The Provisional Federal Rules provide that each spouse or common-law partner whether a member of a First Nation or not, and whether a status Indian or not, is entitled to half of the value of the interests in or rights to the family home (structure) and other matrimonial interests or rights on reserve which were acquired during the relationship.
-It ensures that the proven value of a couple's matrimonial interests or rights in, or to, the family home (structure) and other structures and lands on the reserve are shared equally on the breakdown of a relationship.
+The Provisional Federal Rules provide that each spouse or common-law partner whether a member of a First Nation or not, and whether a status Indian or not, is entitled to half of the value of the interests in or rights to the family home (structure) and other matrimonial interests or rights on reserve which were acquired during, or in contemplation of the relationship.
+Division of all other matrimonial real properties, is the greater of: either one-half the appreciation in value that occurred during the conjugal relationship, or, the difference between the payments the survivor made towards improvements, and debts/liabilities.
+These provisions are intended to ensure that the proven value of a couple's matrimonial interests or rights in, or to, the family home (structure) and other structures and lands on the reserve are shared equitably on the breakdown of a relationship.
 The value is based on what a buyer would reasonably be expected to pay a seller for comparable interests or rights.
 Note though that a non-member does NOT benefit from the value of the land on reserve.

-The PFRs provide for an Order for the transfer of matrimonial real property between member spouses or common-law partners.
+The PFRs also provide for an Order for the transfer of matrimonial real property between member spouses or common-law partners.
 Thus it allows a court to order the transfer, in some circumstances of the matrimonial interests or rights between member spouses or common-law partners together with, or instead of, financial compensation.

 How do you determine the value?
 If the house is the main asset, how do you come up with the money to compensate the other spouse?
 If a transfer of interests is to take place, how is the transfer completed?